 Google Assistant isn’t listening or won’t follow commands

-Though Google Assistant isn’t a person, you can still feel annoyed when it ignores your commands.
-If it doesn’t seem to be listening or has problems doing what you tell it to, try rebooting it.
+If Google Assistant doesn’t seem to be listening or has problems doing what you tell it to, try rebooting it.
 Go to the Google Home app, choose your device and then tap on Settings.
 Go to the top right of the screen and tap the More menu and then Reboot.
 If you don’t want to mess with the app, just unplug your Hub for around 60 seconds, and then plug it back in.